natlownes/cloud-dyndns/README.md

       - "*.phl.narf.io"
 ```

+# environment variables

+we can also config using environment variables:

+* ``

 # command line options

 there's -c/--config and -l/--log:

-* --config is mandatory:  a path to your config file
+* --config is optional if environment variables are set:  a path to your config
+  file
 * --log is optional:  if not given it will log to stdout.  if given a path it
   will log to that file.